ekrempel/ekrempel.github.io/_posts/2021-02-07-homeAutomation_part3.md

 **Please note that the actuator will not accept any switches until you put it back into default!** Please remember to put the lower selector back to "AUTO" and the middle selector to "AUTO 1".

 You now should have created you first Thing and can test it.
 Go to Settings -> Things and select your newly created switch.
 Select the Tab Channels and select the Channel "Switch".
 Select it and press "Add Link to Item...".
 In this dialogue select "Create a new Item" and press "Link".
+You should now be able to use this switch to control you lights.